-1. Remove the yeast packets from under the lids of the 3 cans of brewing extract, then remove the label from each can.
-Place the 3 unopened cans in hot tap water
+1. Remove the yeast packet from under the lid of the can of brewing extract, then remove the label from the can.
+Place the unopened can in hot tap water

-2. Using the clean measuring cup, pour 8 cups of water into your 8-quart or larger pot.
-Add your booster packs slowly while stirring the cool water until dissolved.
+2. Using the clean measuring cup, pour 4 cups of water into your 4-quart or larger pot.
 Bring water to a boil, and then remove pot from heat.

-3. Open packet of BrewMax LME and the can of brewing extract from the bottom of the can and pour each can into the pot.
+3. Open packet of BrewMax LME and the can of brewing extract and pour it into the pot.
 Stir until thoroughly mixed.
 This mixture is the wort.

-4. Fill the fermenter with 2 gallons or 8 liters of cold water.
+4. Fill the keg with cold water to line mark 1 on the back.
 The water must be cold (ideally from the refrigerator) with a temperature of 40-55°F/4-12°C. For the best results, we recommend using bottled spring water or filtered tap water.
 If using any other fermenter this would be approximately 1 gallon of water.

-5. Pour the wort into the fermenter and then bring the volume of the fermenter up to 5 gallons or 19 liters by adding more cold water.
+5. Pour the wort into the keg and then bring the volume of the keg up to line mark 2 by adding more cold water.
 Mix vigorously with the plastic spoon/ whisk.
-Be careful to not scratch the inside of the fermenter, which could create small spaces for bacteria to grow.
-(If you have a different fermenter top it off with cold water to the 5 gallon or 19 liter mark).
+Be careful to not scratch the inside of the keg, which could create small spaces for bacteria to grow.
+(If you have a different fermenter top it off with cold water to the 8.5-liter mark).